uplift/bullhorn-handlebars-helpers/src/collection/README.md

 ## Reverse Each

 Like the built in each but in reverse order.
-Also accepts optional offset and limit numbers that work the same as the limit helper above but in reverse.
+Also accepts optional offset (**Defaults:** 0) and limit numbers (**Defaults:** collection.length) that work the same as the limit helper above but in reverse.

 **Usage:**